 Watch out for more such exciting excerpts from Harper Collins India that will keep you hooked on our blog!

-Script your fairytale on TrulyMadly, India’s best dating app.
+Script your fairytale or a letter to ex on TrulyMadly, India’s best dating app.
 Download Now.